 Assessment

 Was the New Deal effective?
 Yes and no. Journalist Robert Samuelson wrote of the Depression, “There are times when the world changes so much and events move so rapidly that even the well-informed don’t know how to respond.”
 That was true of world leaders when it came to economics between the wars as they dealt with dramatic recessionary cycles, transitioned to post-gold monetary standards and, in America, drought on the Great Plains.
 Herbert Hoover, a smart man of good faith, scrambled to find answers but was overwhelmed.
 FDR’s New Deal stopped the bleeding and ameliorated the suffering and led to, or at least coincided with, a rebound in manufacturing and the stock market.
 And it lowered unemployment some, if not as dramatically as New Dealers would’ve hoped.
 Treasury Secretary Morgenthau was discouraged after eight years, writing that nothing they’d tried had worked well.
 But New Dealers at least turned the economic tide through constant tinkering and occasional bold, innovative action.
 The New Deal also brought electricity and phones to rural America while displacing some with floods for dam reservoirs.
-Conservative New Deal critics can’t plausibly argue that the economy worsened in the ’30s (though some try), but rather that all the programs and interventions delayed what would’ve been a quicker recovery if they’d allowed the free market to work out its own kinks.
-Business leaders value stability almost more than right-wing policy and the New Deal was juggling a lot of balls simultaneously — too many moving parts for reliable short-term planning.
-We’ll never know, of course, whether doing nothing or doing less in this particular time and place would’ve healed the economy quicker.
+Conservative New Deal critics can’t plausibly argue that the economy worsened in the ’30s, though many try (e.g. Jim Powell), but rather that all the programs and interventions delayed what would’ve been a quicker recovery if they’d allowed the free market to work out its own kinks.
+We’ll never know whether doing nothing or doing less would’ve healed the economy quicker as that’s counterfactual.
+But critics are wrong that the New Deal, overall, raised unemployment and prices.
+As you’d expect, the overall impact of the Depression was deflationary (Fed, CPI Chart), and unemployment dropped steadily until 1937 (below).

 Things gradually improved some after 1932, including the most important metric of hunger.
 Work programs like the WPA employed a lot of people in mostly constructive pursuits who otherwise would’ve gone hungry or even starved in extreme cases.
 Much of today’s infrastructure — roads, bridges, dams, parks, and airports — was built in the 1930s.
 Their work is part of what later won us the temporary right to shortchange infrastructure in a low-tax era.
-The stock market rebounded from its lows in the early ’30s (still not reaching its 1929 levels until 1954 or later adjusted for inflation) and overall unemployment dropped to 15% before going back up during the 1937 recession.
+The stock market rebounded from its lows in the early ’30s (still not reaching its 1929 levels until 1954 or later adjusted for inflation) and overall unemployment dropped to 15% before going back up slightly during the 1937 recession.
 The manufacturing sector did best, with factory work rebounding to 1929 levels by 1937, even before the wartime boom.
 The GDP grew faster from 1934-36 than in any three-year period in American history, testifying mainly to how bad things were as of 1933 but also demonstrating that the New Deal wasn’t a failure.

+But business leaders value stability almost more than right-wing policy and the New Deal was juggling a lot of balls simultaneously — too many moving parts for reliable short-term planning.
 Taxing corporations heavily left them with less to reinvest in the kind of growth that might have created jobs, and strengthening unions and enacting the minimum wage might have contributed some to unemployment (that’s debatable, because better-paid workers spend more, helping the economy and creating jobs).
 FDR’s tax hikes on the rich during the Second New Deal were downright confiscatory, ultimately reaching 90% by WWII.
 Economic historian Burton Folsom claims that he wanted to go even higher, at one point advocating 99.5% marginal rate on any income over $100k.
 It’s one thing to “trim the weeds and vines” of the capitalist garden; it’s quite another to douse the whole patch with so much Roundup® that you kill the pumpkins and tomatoes.
 Such rates would have discouraged the sort of innovation and job creation that strengthened America’s economy historically.
-As we’ll see in coming chapters, the only way to offset that damage is to steer tax revenue into selected industries through subsidies, which is what the U.S. did after World War II with the military-industrial complex.
+As we’ll see in coming chapters, the only way to offset that is to steer tax revenue into selected industries through subsidies, which is what the U.S. did after World War II with the military-industrial complex.
+Still, the New Deal funded its centerpiece, Social Security, through worker’s own payrolls rather than taxing the rich or corporations, making that lasting legislation far less radical.

 Finally, the New Deal deserves some criticism for its agricultural policy.
 While it made sense that the government wanted to help farmers by keeping commodity prices high, it’s outrageous that they paid some to keep fields fallow and even slaughtered livestock when people were going hungry.
 Instead of destroying the produce, they should’ve taken it off the market (so as to avoid deflating prices) and just given it to the unemployed.

 What really pulled the economy out of the doldrums was increased defense spending after 1939, when World War II started in Europe.
 The weapons mainly went to Britain, though the U.S. also profited some from the German recovery and Japanese militarism prior to 1941.
 By 1943, the unemployment rate in the U.S. was under 2%, even as consumer spending stayed low due to shortages and rationing.
-Many otherwise unemployed people were either making military supplies or serving in the military.
+Many otherwise unemployed people were either making military supplies or serving in the military (16 million, ultimately).
 While critics commonly use WWII as their basis for discrediting the New Deal and stimulus spending, they’re ignoring that defense spending was government spending.
 The federal budget escalated dramatically even as Congress pulled the plug on the CCC and WPA — now truly into the realm of deficit spending, as the government contracted manufacture of the greatest war machine in history: the Arsenal of Democracy.
 When the U.S. entered WWII at the end of 1941, federal spending quickly ballooned to 10x more than the 1930s.
 If anything, the war’s role in ending the Depression is an argument on behalf of stimulus spending.
 After all, WWII didn’t replace New Deal stimulus spending so much as it perpetuated it on a far bigger scale.
 Conservative journalist George Will said, “the job was to do what [New Dealers] wanted to do anyway: mobilize Americans into a great collective effort…that’s what war is.”

 Did the New Deal usher in the era of big government?
 Indirectly, yes.
 The national government grew about 33% during the New Deal, then another whopping 1000% during WWII.
 You could think of WWII as Keynesian stimulus on steroids in terms of spending, debt, and job creation.
 In fact, when the war ended in 1945, the government decided to just keep the country on a fairly high-tax wartime spending spree.
 In that way, the Cold War against the USSR was a convenient spur to the economy.
 In Chapter 15, we’ll see how Cold War spending shaped the modern economy led by Silicon Valley.